The circular economy approach

 Energy conservation, natural resources and recycling are essential components for sustainable manufacturing.
 In addition a key area of focus is moving away from a linear economy and towards a circular economy for plastics.
 The implementation of the “circular economy” is a model where all plastic packaging is 100 per cent ‘reused, recycled, or composted’, whilst the linear economy is ‘take, make, dispose’, which is how many organisation’s operate with a lot of materials and resources.

-SDI Plastics adopt the circular economy approach, working with our team and our clients to eliminate waste, be energy efficient, promote reusable packaging, plastic recycling, building smart offices, to focus on community and society wide benefits whilst also actively preserving the environment.
+SDI Plastics adopt the circular economy approach, working with our team and our clients to eliminate waste, be energy efficient, promote reusable packaging, plastic recycling, initiating environmental sustainability in manufacturing, building smart offices, to focus on community and society wide benefits whilst also actively preserving the environment.

 Recycling and repurposing plastics